clojure-lsp/clojure-lsp/docs/features.md

 For more information on how to configure it, check the [diagnostics settings section](settings.md#diagnostics-linter).

+#### clj-depend

+Clojure-lsp has a optional integration with [clj-depend](https://github.com/clj-depend/clj-depend), making it easier to configure namespaces relationship.

+For more information on how to configure it, check the [diagnostics settings section](settings.md#diagnostics-linter).

 ### Stub generation

 It's possible to configure clojure-lsp to generate and analyze stubs for specific namespaces available on your project classpath, this is useful for closed source dependencies like `datomic.api`, with that clojure-lsp will be able to make most features work with those dependencies.